Sukrutiii/NotesApp-MERN/README.md

 ## About

-It's NotesApp💻 in MERN where you can save your notes.It's CRUD application😁 where you can create, read, update and delete the notes✨.The user data and notes store in database MongoDB.
+It's NotesApp💻 in MERN where you can save your notes.Along with CRUD application😁 where you can create, read, update and delete the notes✨.The user data and notes store in database MongoDB.
 Secure place❤ for your notes that is NotesApp.